Category: Arizona

 The park was a good twenty or so miles away from where we were staying, so we didn’t get to spend as much time there as we would have liked.
 We ended up spending three days there getting in as much as we could.
 We stopped at all the official view points and did all seven of the maintained trails and even snuck in two “Off the Beaten Path” trails!

 This National Park is broken up into two parts.
 The Petrified Forest and The Painted Desert.
 It really needs to add one more section.
 The Badlands.
-Yup, there are badlands in Arizona.
+Yup, there are badlands in Arizona!
 If you’re looking at a park map, you’d see that the Petrified Forest is at the southern end and the Painted Desert is at the northern end.
 The Badlands are right in the middle and to be totally honest, it might have been my favorite part of the whole National Park!
 This section is called Blue Mesa, but it looks way more pink and purple to me!
 So, what makes land bad?
 A badland area is an area of soft rock strata that is cut and eroded into gullies and weird shapes where vegetation just can’t take hold.
 Notice the lack of vegetation in the photo above.

+We were all a little obsessed with the petrified wood.
+The colors…the textures… A short one mile loop would take us twice as long as usual because we would constantly stop to check out a piece of petrified wood that had a new color we hadn’t seen or it had crystals growing in it or a different texture.
 It seems so weird to think that this hot, dry landscape we see today was once a lush, green, humid prehistoric rainforest.
 Around 216 million years ago, the petrified wood we see at the park died and fell into a river.
 Over time they were buried under layers of silt, mud, sand, and volcanic ash.
 These layers protected them from decay while the mineral rich ground water seeped through the layers to the tree.
 The brilliant colors you see in the petrified wood are formed over time from the minerals found in the layers they were buried under.
-Silica or quartz crystals slowly bonded with the cells of the tree and eventually they replicated the tree.
+Silica or quartz crystals slowly bonded with the cells of the tree and eventually, they replicated the tree.
 So the wood turned to stone.

 This log is called Old Faithful.
 It measures 35 feet long and weighs about 44 tons…give or take a few pounds.
 Albert Einstein stood for a picture with this exact tree.
 We all felt a little smarter having walked in the footsteps of Albert Einstein.